 For example, young whales breach more often than adult whales.
 Female sperm whales, although larger than the males, breach much more often.

 Baleen whales in the North Atlantic breach more when in their feeding grounds than in their breeding grounds.
 Humpback whales can be seen to breach about seven times as much as they do when feeding than when around the opposite sex.

-The thought that breaching is as a means of communicating is especially true in sperm whales, right whales and humpback whales when groups are splitting up or merging.
+The thought that breaching is a means of communicating is especially true in sperm whales, right whales, and humpback whales when groups are splitting up or merging.

 In groups of right whales and humpback whales, a breach from one whale often causes other whales in the vicinity to also breach.
 Clusters of whales up to 10 km across have been seen to breach in this way.